AgentTorch/AgentTorch/docs/tutorials/creating-archetypes/index.md

 arch = Archetype(prompt="Your age is {age}, gender is {gender}, and you are deciding whether to isolate or not.", llm=MyLLM(), n_arch=1)
 ```

-However, when you have external data and you want to optimize on prompts, consider extending the Template.py class.
+However, when you have external data and you want to optimize on prompts, consider extending the Template class.
 The Template class defines how to turn agent and external context data into a single prompt for the LLM.

 Here is an example dataframe: